 If none of the above works, think about where else would be good to do work experience in the future when COVID-19 has calmed down and prepare an application.

 Think about your past non-medical work experience.
 For example, how could you use your retail work experience to your advantage in your medical or dental school application?
-Skills gained through this experience are transferable such as customer care and patient care both require communication skills.
+Think about which skills are transferable; the clear communication you used for customer care, for example, is also needed for patient care.

 Mindfulness is one of the key ways to combat anxiety.
 We deal with the subject in greater depth in our mindfulness tips for exams article.